bflagg/contacts-cli/README.md

 # contacts-cli

+Hat tip [@keith](https://github.com/keith/contacts-cli.git) for the original concept.

+This is rewritten
-- Rewritten using the "New" Contacts API
+ - using the "New" Contacts API
-- Swift Argument Parser api!
+ - Swift Argument Parser
-- Educational purposes only (I am not maintaining this.)
+ - for educational purposes only
--

 ## Usage: